utshomax/postman-docs/src/pages/docs/collections/using-newman-cli/command-line-integration-with-newman.md

 ---
-title: "Run and test collections from command line using Newman CLI"
+title: "Run and test collections from the command line using Newman CLI"
 updated: 2023-09-26
 contextual_links:
   - type: section